Open Accessibility Menu

 Culture of Teaching

-A devotion to and ability for teaching represents the most important criterion for recruiting new faculty members.
-Our faculty take pleasure in one-on-one and small group teaching and prioritize teaching opportunities ahead of their other academic pursuits.
+We place our highest priority on recruiting faculty with skills and passion for teaching.
+Our faculty relish one-on-one and small group teaching and prioritize teaching opportunities ahead of their other academic pursuits.
 We continuously develop new and innovative approaches to medical education.
-Our progressive ward structure, our weekly theme-based noon conferences, and our expanded QI program are all examples of recent innovation.
+Our progressive ward structure, our weekly theme-based noon conferences, and our expanded QI and research curricula are all examples of recent innovations.

 Other programs include:

-• Close collaboration between faculty and subspecialty medical staff for inpatient learning
+• Close collaboration between core faculty, hospitalist-clinician educators and subspecialty medical staff for inpatient teaching skills.

-• Specialized rotations and learning modules to teach medical skills, such as procedures rotation and ECG modules.
+• Specialized rotations and learning modules to teach medical skills such as our procedures rotation and ECG modules.

-• Learning a receptiveness to life-long learning, by both giving and receiving effective feedback
+• Preparing our residents for life-long learning by teaching receptivity to both giving and receiving effective feedback.

-We believe in continuous improvement for our program, which means we value resident feedback and identifying opportunities to further advance our teaching effectiveness.
-An open environment welcomes direct verbal feedback and provides electronic resources for confidential comments to the program.
+We believe in continuous improvement for our program, which means we value resident feedback and identify opportunities to further advance our teaching effectiveness.
+An open environment welcomes regular feedback from our residents about our curriculum.
 Residents share in governance decisions regarding curriculum.

 Faculty Mentorship and Individualized Teaching

-• Each resident meets with their faculty mentor regularly throughout the to ensure well-being, personal, and professional success
+• Each resident meets regularly with their faculty advisor throughout residency to ensure well-being, personal and professional success.

 Subspecialist Teaching